 “The current young generation of artists in classical music interpretation has accomplished many international achievements, yet they have insufficient systematic support in their careers after their graduation,” Lenka Dohnalová, the prime initiator, said.
 Pavla Petrová, the director of the Arts and Theatre Institute, adds: “The mission of the ATI, which is the public cultural institution, is to support projects helping young talent and contributing to the development of Czech culture, among other things.”

-The showcase is one of the formats how to draw attention of experts i.e. representatives of agencies, festivals, orchestras and media – to young artists in a concentrated way.
+The showcase is one of the ways of drawing the attention of experts, i.e. representatives of agencies, festivals, orchestras and media – to young artists in a concentrated way.
 This has been a popular practice in pop music (such as the showcase at Colours of Ostrava).
 In 2015, when the Young Czech Performers Showcase took place for the first time, the organizers seized the opportunity of meeting the representatives of European festivals (European Festivals Association) in Ostrava on the occasion of Janáček May.
-The added value for performers is the opportunity to meet the professionals because the integral parts of the career are both the performance and the ability of self-presentation are integral parts of their career.
+The added value for performers is the opportunity to meet the professionals, because both performance and the ability of self-presentation are integral parts of their career.